James Hobrecht: Biography

 James Hobrecht continued his studies in civil engineering with records of field placements at the Prussian Eastern Railway in 1857.
-In 1858 he passed examination in transportation planning (Wasser-, Wege- und Eisenbahnbaumeister) and found an employment at the Royal Prussian urban planning administration (Baupolizei) in the same year.
-In that role he was commanded in 1859 to head the commission on creation of a land-use plan for Berlin and its environs.
-As part of his job he traveled to Hamburg, Paris and London in 1860 to learn about the contemporary development status in urban planning especially their sewer systems.
+In 1858, he passed an examination in transportation planning (Wasser-, Wege- und Eisenbahnbaumeister) and found employment at the Royal Prussian urban planning administration (Baupolizei) in the same year.
+In that role, he was commanded in 1859 to head the commission on the creation of a land-use plan for Berlin and its environs.
+As part of his job, he traveled to Hamburg, Paris, and London in 1860 to learn about the contemporary development status in urban planning, especially their sewer systems.
 Before the plan was finished the city came to an amalgamation of its suburbs on 1.
 January 1861.
-Based on the just finished land surveys and existing land-use proposals James Hobrecht constructed a map showing a possible land-use for a city at a projected size of 1.5 to 2 million inhabitants.
-The map of building lines was soon to be called the Hobrecht-Plan but he was not able to continue on the details due to his dismissal on 15.
+Based on the just finished land surveys and existing land-use proposals, James Hobrecht constructed a map showing a possible land-use for a city at a projected size of 1.5 to 2 million inhabitants.
+The map of building lines was soon to be called the Hobrecht-Plan, but he was not able to continue on the details due to his dismissal on 15.
 December 1861, even before the resolution of the planning works on 18.
 July 1862.

 The reasons for the job termination are unknown.
-He went to Stettin to construct the water supply system for the city and to create plans for a modern sewer system Which was started to be built in 1870.
-Before the project was realized in Stettin, he was able to return to Berlin in 1869 where he was commissioned to build a sewer system for the city.
+He went to Stettin to construct the water supply system for the city and to create plans for a modern sewer system which was started to be built in 1870.
+Before the project was realized in Stettin, he was able to return to Berlin in 1869, where he was commissioned to build a sewer system for the city.
 This was enabled by his brother Arthur Hobrecht, who became lord mayor of Berlin in 1872, and Rudolf Virchow, who had already been a famous medical doctor and influential liberal politician.
 He laid out plans for a radial system of 12 main routes of canalization from the city to new sewage farms on the outskirts of Berlin.
-Soon after his brother took office the grand pipes were constructed from 1873 until the last one in 1893.
-While the works were ongoing he was called to help with the planning of the sewer systems of 30 German cities and the sewer systems in Moscow, Tokyo and Cairo.
+Soon after his brother took office, the grand pipes were constructed from 1873 until the last one in 1893.
+While the works were ongoing, he was called to help with the planning of the sewer systems of 30 German cities and the sewer systems in Moscow, Tokyo, and Cairo.

-From 1872 to 1874 he had a teaching assignment at the Bauakademie.
-In 1885 he was elected to head the municipal urban planning departement, a position that he held for 12 years.
-Most of the embankments of the river Spree were built under his leadership allowing larger ships to pass through the city.
-In 1897 he retired for health reasons.
-In the same year he was honored with the title of "Stadtältester von Berlin".
+From 1872 to 1874, he had a teaching assignment at the Bauakademie.
+In 1885, he was elected to head the municipal urban planning department, a position that he held for 12 years.
+Most of the embankments of the river Spree were built under his leadership allowing, larger ships to pass through the city.
+In 1897, he retired for health reasons.
+In the same year, he was honored with the title of "Stadtältester von Berlin".
 He remained in the city until his death in 1902.
 His grave can be found on the Friedhof II der Sophiengemeinde Berlin.